 It’s no secret that I’ve been massively hyped for developer Campo Santos’ debut game Firewatch.
-But while it certainly delivers some stellar atmospheric and narrative beats, it fails to follow through on the lofty expectations it had at first impressed.
+But while it certainly delivers some stellar atmospheric and narrative beats, it fails to follow through on the lofty expectations it set up.

 The crux of Firewatch is the story of Henry, a volunteer fire lookout in Yellowstone, as he spends his summer in the quiet secluded forest with only a walkie-talkie to his supervisor Delilah for company.
 As the two explore each others’ pasts and slowly grow their relationship, a mystery of the forest unravels that has them questioning how isolated they truly are.